-Kim to meet Moon at Korea border for summit
+Kim to cross border for Korea talks

 Mr Kim will be accompanied by nine officials, including his sister, Kim Yo-jong, who led the North's delegation to the Winter Olympics in South Korea earlier this year.
 Kim Yong-nam, North Korea's nominal head of state, will also attend.

+"I feel North Korea is sending their key military officials to the summit as they too, believe denuclearisation and peace are important," he said.

+"North Korea appears to take into account not only the inter-Korean summit but also the subsequent North-US summit and efforts for international co-operation."

-South Korea's delegation will be made up of seven officials, including the ministers for defence, foreign affairs and unification.
+South Korea will send seven officials along with President Moon, including the ministers for defence, foreign affairs and unification.
+The chairman of South Korea's joint chiefs of staff was a late addition to his entourage.